 The density of a substance is its mass per unit volume is generally expressed in kilogram per cubic meter.

-It is the measurement of hotness or degree of coldness of a given substance.
+It is the measurement of the hotness or degree of the coldness of a given substance.

 Ordinarily, temperatures are measured by thermometers; high temperatures are measured by pyrometers.

-Also, Small and precise changes of temperature can be measured by resistant thermometers and thermocouples.
+Also, Small and precise changes in temperature can be measured by resistant thermometers and thermocouples.

-In centigrade thermometer, the freezing point of water is marked as zero and the boiling point as 100 at the atmospheric pressure, these points are called as fixed points of a thermometer.
+In a centigrade thermometer, the freezing point of water is marked as zero and the boiling point as 100 at the atmospheric pressure, these points are called fixed points of a thermometer.